 All UIU students have the opportunity to study, intern, volunteer, work, or teach abroad!
-Students that have an experience abroad are approximately twice as likely to find a job within a year of graduation as compared to students who do not, according to PRWeb.
-Moreover, according to UCMerced, study abroad alumni have higher starting salaries and are more likely to get into their top choice for graduate school.
+Through study abroad, you can gain international experience and skills and be able to relate with people from different backgrounds, an important ability in the workplace.
+According to a study by the Institute for the International Education of Students, study abroad alumni have a higher starting salary and are more likely to get into their top choice for graduate school.